elimuinformatics/charts-on-fhir/README.md

 ## Building the library

-Run `ng build ngx-charts-on-fhir` to build the library.
+Run `npm run build ngx-charts-on-fhir` to build the library.
 The build artifacts will be stored in the `dist/ngx-charts-on-fhir` directory.

 ## Running unit tests

-Run `ng test <project>` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm test <project>` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running a Docker container